Learn how to survive a plane crash by preparing before boarding, staying alert, and following these safety and preparedness tips!

-In preparing to write this article, I did some research and I was not surprised to find our chances of being in a plane crash are something like a 9 million to 1.
+In preparing to write this article, I did some research, and I was not surprised to find our chances of being in a plane crash are something like 9 million to 1.

 Nonetheless, it’s not something I want to find out for myself.
 But the question I pose today is, are you prepared if something does go wrong?

 What Should You Do to Survive a Plane Crash?

 Before every flight, we sit back and try to get comfortable as we greet our fellow passengers sitting next to us.
 After all, we are going to be sharing the ride with complete strangers who we may need to rely on in an emergency situation, so it's a good idea to at least say hello.

 As we do, the flight attendant goes over the safety rules with us.
 They talk about the air masks, making sure those near the doors are physically ready to help, the seat belt, and how our seat cushion can also be used as a flotation device.

 But I wonder how many really pay attention, as their lives may depend on it.

 If you’re a frequent flyer, you may want to start if you’re not doing so already.

 Flight attendants go through hours of safety training and know what needs to be done to help you with any questions you may have.
 The old adage you need to put your head between your legs and kiss your a** goodbye is not going to help.

 So what are the steps you need to take in a real air emergency?
 Let’s keep in mind that we are in a metal tube miles above the ground and most likely traveling at a very high rate of speed.